21 Awesome Things to Do in Williamsburg, Virginia and Nearby

 Hotels:

-1. Colonies at Williamsburg offers one and two bedroom suites with full kitchen.
+1. Colonies at Williamsburg offers one and two-bedroom suites with a full kitchen.
 The outdoor pool features a lazy river and water slides.

 2. Patriot’s Place by Wyndham a more affordable option for one and two bedroom suites with a full kitchen.